SavarinMashy/SavarinMashy/README.md

 - 👋 Hello, glad you found my page.
 You will mostly find me on the interwebs as @Savarin (An anagram of a subset of characters of my name).
-My pronouns are (He/Him).
 I'm actively looking for a job; if you happen to be a recruiter you can contact me at : xyz.comingsoon
 - 👀 I’m interested in data science, technical analysis(finance), and full stack development

 ```JSON